 The CTRA Supports Clinicians

 Identifying and Securing Research Opportunities: The CTRA regularly meets with industry and government sponsors and maintains a pipeline of clinical trial opportunities based on the physician’s area of interest.
-The CTRA also assists in the development of research proposals through the collaborative support of the Wright State Research Institute.
+The CTRA also assists in the development of research proposals.
 This help includes budgeting, contract negotiation, ethical consultation, and protocol development to help turn those research opportunities into contracted trials.

 Trial Support: Once the trial has been awarded, the CTRA provides assistance with all stages of the process.
 The CTRA’s Clinical Research Manager oversees all trials, bringing proven project management skills and extensive clinical experience to each trial to ensure its timely completion with quality results.